Beware Anal Stretching Cream!

 What About Butt Plugs?

 Butt plugs also have a place in an anal stretching repertoire.
 Any type of anal penetration can be helpful to anal stretching.
 However, not every type of anal toy is your best tool.
-That's where butt plugs lie.
+That's "fun but not necessarily super functional for stretching" category is where butt plugs lie.

 While butt plugs are amazing for pleasure in general, most butt plugs are designed with a very small retention area - that area where your anal ring "rests" when the plug is inserted fully into the body.
 The point of stretching is to help the anal muscles gently relax and "stretch" during gradual penetration.
 Because most plugs only stretch while they are being inserted, they aren't the best toy for active stretching sessions - because the "set it and forget it" design of anal butt plugs don't continually stretch the butt.